-Extended Gerber (Gerber 274X or RS-274X) is a standard format and is common in the industry.
+Extended Gerber (Gerber 274X or RS-274X) is a standard format common in the industry.

-Standard Gerber (Gerber-D or RS-274-D): It is an old data format.
+Standard Gerber (Gerber-D or RS-274-D) is an old data format.
 The Gerber-D design requires a wheel file( or aperture file) to read the Dcode of all lines, pads, arcs, surfaces and texts.

 GerberX2: it is an Extended Gerber file with the metadata.
 This file format is the latest in industries.

-Following Gerber file layers are necessary to manufacture PCBs:
+Following Gerber file layers are required to manufacture PCBs: